 A synchronous description may be textual or graphical.
-The second goal of our contribution was to introduce a new synchronous graphical model: SYNC-CHARTS.
-This model adopts many features of STATE-CHARTS.
-SYNCCHARTS have been especially tailored to support the various forms of preemption in an unambiguous way, what STATECHARTS cannot easily do.
+The second goal of our contribution was to introduce a new synchronous graphical model: SYNCCHARTS.
+This model adopts many features of STATECHARTS.
+SYNCCHARTS has been especially tailored to support the various forms of preemption in an unambiguous way, what STATECHARTS cannot easily do.
 The semantics of SYNCCHARTS relies on a process algebra, fully compatible with that of ESTEREL.
-Thus, SYNCCHARTS allow insertion of ESTEREL code as annotations, and can be automatically translated into ESTEREL programs.
+Thus, SYNCCHARTS allows insertion of ESTEREL code as annotations, and can be automatically translated into ESTEREL programs.